RAMYA-2003P/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 SQL Query: Data Exploration
 Before cleaning the data, I am familiarizing myself with the data to find the inconsistencies.

-Observations:

-The table below shows the all column names and their data types.
-The ride_id column is our primary key.

-image

-The following table shows number of null values in each column.

-image

-Note that some columns have same number of missing values.
-This may be due to missing information in the same row i.e. station's name and id for the same station and latitude and longitude for the same ending station.

-As ride_id has no null values, let's use it to check for duplicates.

-image

-There are no duplicate rows in the data.

-All ride_id values have length of 16 so no need to clean it.

-There are 3 unique types of bikes(rideable_type) in our data.

-image

-The started_at and ended_at shows start and end time of the trip in YYYY-MM-DD hh:mm:ss UTC format.
-New column ride_length can be created to find the total trip duration.
-There are 5360 trips which has duration longer than a day and 122283 trips having less than a minute duration or having end time earlier than start time so need to remove them.
-Other columns day_of_week and month can also be helpful in analysis of trips at different times in a year.

-Total of 833064 rows have both start_station_name and start_station_id missing which needs to be removed.

-Total of 892742 rows have both end_station_name and end_station_id missing which needs to be removed.

-Total of 5858 rows have both end_lat and end_lng missing which needs to be removed.

-member_casual column has 2 uniqued values as member or casual rider.

-image

-Columns that need to be removed are start_station_id and end_station_id as they do not add value to analysis of our current problem.
-Longitude and latitude location columns may not be used in analysis but can be used to visualise a map.

 Data Cleaning
 SQL Query: Data Cleaning